OmarAI2003/outreachy-contributions/README.md

 * **Typical Molecule Size:** The median length is 22 characters, and the histogram/KDE plot peaks between approximately 10 and 25 characters.
 This suggests significant portion is of relatively small molecules.
 50% of the molecules have SMILES lengths between ~16 and 30 characters (IQR).
 * **Variability and Skewness:** The distribution is **right-skewed**, as indicated by the mean (25.4) > than the median (22) and the long tail extending to higher lengths.
 This skewness highlights the presence of some large complex molecules.
-* **Range:**: 4 To 98 is a wide range of lengths.
+* **Range:**: 4 to 98 is a wide range of lengths.
 Big Standard deviation (15.9 relative to the mean), shows great diversity in molecular size/complexity.

-**Key Finding:** Data has lots of small-to-medium-sized molecules, but also includes a number of larger, maybe more complex structures. our Data is considerd hetrognieous.
+**Key Finding:** Data has lots of small-to-medium-sized molecules but also includes a number of larger, maybe more complex structures. our Data is considerd hetrognieous.
 _________________________________________________________

 ### Featurizer Selection